-developed by the State Office of Environmental Health Hazard Assessment on behalf of the California Environmental Protection Agency.
+tool developed by the State Office of Environmental Health Hazard Assessment on behalf of the California Environmental Protection Agency.
 CalEnviroScreen measures pollution and population characteristics using 21 indicators, such as air quality, hazardous waste sites, asthma rates, and poverty.
 It applies a formula to each Census tract in the state to generate a score that ranks the level of cumulative impacts in each area relative to the rest of the Census tracts in the state.
 A Census tract with a higher score is one that experiences higher pollution burdens and social or health vulnerabilities than Census tracts with lower scores.
-In addition to using CalEnviroScreen as a tool for identifying equity priority communities, SB 1000 encourages local agencies to work with community members and stakeholders to consider the available data from other sources, including the lived experience of communities, if appropriate, to support planning efforts to improve environmental justice.
+In addition to using CalEnviroScreen as a tool for identifying equity priority communities, SB 1000 encourages local agencies to work with community members and stakeholders to consider the available data from other sources, including the lived experience of community members, to refine the boundaries of equity priority communities and identify additional communities, if appropriate, to support planning efforts to improve environmental justice.